hphelion/documentation/moonshot/prepare.releasenotes.md

 ###Best Practices### {#best-practices}

-HP recommends the following best practices for HP Cloud OS for Moonshot N.NN.
+HP recommends the following best practices for HP Cloud OS for Moonshot 1.0.

 ( create subsections and describe )

 ###Known Issues### {#known-issues}

-The following are known issues for HP Cloud OS for Moonshot N.NN.
+The following are known issues for HP Cloud OS for Moonshot 1.0.

 ####Installation####